Who are the indigenous inhabitants and traditional caretakers of this land?

 Whom do I contact to schedule a field-trip/guided tour at the garden?

-Please contact our Programs Manager, Paloma Avila at email@example.com.
+Please contact our Executive Director, Michelle Matthews at email@example.com.

 Am I allowed to pick fruit and flowers?

 Although it is tempting, please refrain from picking fruits or flowers in the garden.
 If you would like to sample the garden’s oranges, you can purchase our sweet orange marmalade, made from oranges grown on site using regenerative techniques.

 What is your photo permit policy?

 Our affordable photo permits are essential to supporting the operations and maintenance of the garden.

 Visitors are welcome to take certain types of informal, candid photography or video for personal use without a permit.
 However, we require permits for photo sessions for weddings, engagements, family portraits, graduation, proms, quinceaneras, senior portraits, holiday cards, maternity or baby photos, or similar events, as well as fashion or product photography, or photos taken for portfolios.
 This applies even when the photographer is a friend, family member, or other non-professional and even when they are using a non-professional camera.
 Costume changes and/or models are only allowed with a professional photography permit.
 Photographers may not use their representations of the garden for any public or commercial purpose unless approved by Arlington Garden.

 The $100/hour fee charged for photo permits goes towards maintaining the garden.
 Click here to learn more about purchasing a permit.
 If you have additional questions, you can send them to us at firstname.lastname@example.org.

 How do I become a volunteer gardener?

-On alternating Sundays, the garden hosts a project-based volunteer event with our Learning Naturalist, Levi Brewster.
+On alternating Sundays, the garden hosts a series of project-based volunteer events with our Learning Naturalist, Levi Brewster.
 Space is limited so you must sign-up in advance for free.